GrahamCobb/extents-lists/README.md

 * To find out how much space is being wasted by keeping historical btrbk snapshots of a subvolume called 'cobb' you could use:
 ```
- 	extents-expr -s cobb.* - cobb.20160815T000602+0100
+ 	extents-expr -s cobb.* - cobb
 ```

 * To find out how much data is shared between two specific snapshots use:
 ```
 	extents-expr -s Media.20160801T030601+0100 ^ Media.20160815T000602+0100
 ```

 * To determine how much of the data in the latest snapshot is unique to that snapshot is harder and and cannot be done using `extents-expr`.
 ```
 	extents-expr -s latest-snapshot - cobb.*
 ```
-does not give the desired result because of the strict left-to-right evaluation of the expression.
+does **not** give the desired result because of the strict left-to-right evaluation of the expression.
-The effect is to subtract the first of the cobb.* directories and then add in all the rest.
+The actual effect is to subtract the first of the cobb.* directories and then add in all the rest.

 The way to do this is to use the lower level commands and temporary files.
 For example: